Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Musician Floyd Rose invented his original guitar tremolo in 1976.
 In 1979, he was granted U.S. Patent No. 4,171,661 "Guitar tremolo method and apparatus" for the double-locking mechanism at both the bridge and nut.

 Rose was introduced to Eddie Van Halen through a mutual friend and Van Halen began using Rose's products on his guitars.
+Other prominent American guitarists at the time began to use the "Rose tremolo" too.

 Rose met executives from Kramer Guitars at the 1982 NAMM show and thereafter formed a partnership in 1983.
 Eddie Van Halen had also signed with Kramer earlier.

-With input from Eddie Van Halen, the final design was released in 1983.
+With further input from Eddie Van Halen, the final design was released in 1983.
 In the same year the Kramer Baretta was released which quickly became Kramer's flagship model due to its association with Eddie Van Halen.

 The "locking tremolo" concept spread quickly throughout the Music industry which led to other parts distributors and guitar brands making their own copies.
 To safeguard his patent rights, Rose devised an innovative strategy to grant sub-licenses to interested manufacturers, allowing them to produce their own units or OEM units for other guitar brands that wished to utilize them.
 Authorized manufacturers would have to display a licensing statement on their products to validate their authenticity and to differentiate them from the genuine originals.

-Floyd Rose filed for a further patent for Fine Tuners on February 4, 1985 for which was awarded as U.S. Patent No. 4,549,461 on October 29, 1985.
-On February 5, 1985 the patent applied for in 1982 for the Fine Tuners was awarded as U.S. Patent No. 4,497,236.
+Floyd Rose filed for a further patent for Fine Tuners on February 4, 1985, for which he was awarded U.S. Patent No. 4,549,461 on October 29, 1985.
+On February 5, 1985, the patent applied for in 1982 for the Fine Tuners was awarded as U.S. Patent No. 4,497,236.

 U